rust-lang/rust-forge/src/infra/team-maintenance.md

 # Rules for changes to team repo

-Pull requests to the repository are merged by the [team-admins], who use these rules to merge PRs:
+Pull requests to the repository are merged by the [team-repo-admins], who use these rules to merge PRs:

 ### `people`, `teams`, and `repos` directories